Humaidu/material/Hosting-Platforms:-Labs.md

     python-3.7.1

 ## Check it in
-Make sure to commit your two new files, and any other changes you've made - and then push them to github with `git push`
+Make sure to commit your three new files, and any other changes you've made - and then push them to github with `git push`

 ## Create the Heroku app
 Login to your Heroku dashboard, and create a new app.
 Give it a unique name, and place it in Europe.